hexafluoride/quorum/docs/Quorum Specification Document Working Draft.md

         "action": "ACTION_POST"
     }

+__Note: this structure is solely for the purpose of visualizing the permission process.__

 With a permission table that looks like this(simplified for example):

 | Source | Action      | Scope                               | Permission |